 11.22.15.2.7 MRG-SP

+The MRG-SP delivery method transmits MRG group addressed frames at regular intervals.(#875)

-A STA supports the MRG-SP power management mode if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with Power Management mode equal to MRG-SP.
+A STA supports the MRG-SP delivery method(#2) if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with delivery method(#2) equal to MRG-SP.

 NOTE-Group addressed traffic transmitted at the end of a DTIM beacon can be an impediment to providing QoS for uplink transmissions and in overlapping BSSs.
 Therefore APs in an overlapped environment are advised to make use of MRG-SP for group address traffic that consumes appreciable medium time.

-A group address stream shall not be transmitted simultaneously via the MRG-SP Power Management policy and either the All-Active/Any-PS or FMS Power Management modes.
+A group addressed(#334) MSDUs shall not be transmitted via the MRG-SP Power Management policy if either the Active -PS(#187) or FMS delivery methods(#2) are active for that group address.

 An AP advertises that a group address stream is subject to MRG-SP within an MRG Response subelement.
 The subelement indicates the start of each Service Period.
 See 11.2.1.4.
 At every scheduled SP, the AP schedules for transmission buffered MRG-SP group addressed frames assigned to that particular group address.

 An AP shall only accept either an MRG-SP or an FMS agreement for a group address stream from a single non-AP STA.

+An AP shall not use the MRG-SP delivery method for an accepted DMS service when the non-AP STA that requested the DMS service has the Robust AV Streaming bit in the Extended Capabilities element set to 0.(#960)

 Annex A